 Before I get started - have you voted yet? - I'm currently at part 5 of my "Crowdsourced" project, where I have been soliciting for your input into an ongoing project I've been slowly kicking down the road.

 With that out of the way, on with the show!

-You can skip to the end of this article for a list of all of the amazing things that this app will do, and I won't be offended, because most of this post will focus on the feature that I just "found" in the app that has helped me immensely with one of the things I love doing in ham radio - portable operating for the World Wide Flora and Fauna program.
+You can skip to the end of this article for a list of all of the amazing things that this app will do, and I won't be offended, because most of this post will focus on the feature that I just "found" in the app that has helped me immensely with one of the things I love doing in ham radio - portable operating for the Parks on the Air and World Wide Flora and Fauna programs.

 - This field is used for the call sign that is getting "credit" for the activation.
 Usually, we are activating by ourselves, so it is just our own call-sign.
 There might be times however, where you are activating with a club or something similar.
 In this case the club callsign would be the one you enter here.